mmke01404-collab/Primary/README.md

 # Humming Box Problem — 8PF & Lineage-Primary Framework

-Author: Matthew Keen
+**Author:** Matthew Keen
-Copyright: © 2026 Matthew Keen.
+**Copyright:** © 2026 Matthew Keen.
 All rights reserved.
-Version: 1.0 — Primary Public Declaration
+**Version:** 1.0 — Primary Public Declaration

 ---

-# Humming Box
+## Humming Box

 **Your files are doomed — but not for the reason you think.**

-We’ve spent decades protecting the bits.
+We've spent decades protecting the bits.
 We forgot to protect the meaning.

-We’ve been sold the wrong problem.
-Digital preservation isn’t failing because of bit rot.
-It’s failing because we’ve built a world full of humming boxes.
+We've been sold the wrong problem.
+Digital preservation isn't failing because of bit rot.
+It's failing because we've built a world full of humming boxes.

 You know the sound — the low, constant whir of a server rack or an old external drive.
 A machine that is technically alive, but in terms of meaning, already dead.